nocproject/noc/share/docs/en/nocbook/installation/webserver.rst

 Common Considerations
 =====================
-Common practice is to set up HTTP-server as frontend serving static files and routing all dynamic requests to the ``noc-fcgi`` daemon over FastCGI.
+Common practice is to set up HTTP-server as frontend serving static files and proxy all dynamic requests to the ``noc-web`` daemon.
 Static content URLs:

 * ``/media/`` must be mapped to ``/opt/noc/contrib/lib/django/contrib/admin/media/`` directory
 * ``/static/`` must be mapped to ``/opt/noc/static/``